devonSA/resume/README.md

 # Devon Isakow
-#### Data Analyst
+#### Data Engineer

-Find me:

-[ Email ] (mailto://isakow.devon@gmail.com) * [ LinkedIn ] (https://www.linkedin.com/in/devon-isakow-531b3649)

 ### Personal Statement
-I am a data analyst with 3 years of experience in SQL and using production databases to track usage and drive product development.
-My main focus when working with a team is to figure out *why* they want the numbers they are requesting, and to see if I can generalize the analysis to make it self service.
-I believe that everyone in the organization should be able to get their hands on usable data.
+I am a data engineer working to combine data from disparate sources in order to track usage and drive product development.
+My primary focus is on ensuring teams are able to answer questions themselves using data.

 ### Professional Experience

-###### Business Data Analyst @ Gust LLC
+###### Data Engineer @ Gust
 New York City, NY
+2015 - current

+- Managed a small team prioritizing short term (ad-hoc) data needs with building sustainable infrastructure
+- Implemented framework for automatic collection and sanitization of third party data.
+- Created documentation for best practices to display data and track additional data points.
+- Aided top level management with business strategy and data modelling

+###### Business Data Analyst @ Gust
+New York City, NY
-June 2013 - Present
+June 2013 - 2015

 - Responsible for establishment of cross departmental KPI's.
 - Evaluated and implemented analytics and visualization tools for company wide use.